Midnatt · A Nordnile Journey

 A lodge lit by candles

-Taziry means full moon in the language of Siwa.
-The village is built by hand from the oasis's own materials, in the old Siwan way, at the foot of the Red Mountain, facing the White Mountain across Gary Lake, with the dunes of the Great Sand Sea within walking distance.
+The village where the lodge is located is built by hand from the oasis's own materials, in the old Siwan way, at the foot of the Red Mountain, facing the White Mountain across a lake, with the dunes of the Great Sand Sea within walking distance.
 There is no electricity in the rooms.
-Candles and oil lamps carry the evening, and when night falls the lodge simply joins the darkness around it.
+Only candles and oil lamps light up the evening, and when night falls, the lodge gently joins the darkness around it.

 Most hotels would call this a limitation.
-For this journey, it is the point.
-The lodge is the observation instrument, down to the small stellarium built on its own grounds: you step out of your room and the sky is already waiting.
+For this journey, it is the whole point.
+The lodge is the observation instrument, in other words: when you step out of your room and the sky is right there waiting.

 The village after dark

-A room inside Taziry Ecovillage, natural Siwan materials lit by candles and oil lamps
+A room inside the ecovillage, natural Siwan materials lit by candles and oil lamps

 A room by candlelight